Just Two Ingredients

 Just two ingredients – fresh sheep’s milk and live yogurt cultures are used to make a mild tasting creamy yogurt.
-Recommended by nutritionists and used by the country’s top chefs, Velvet Cloud suits many who feel they have a cow dairy intolerance.
-Because of the molecular make up of sheep’s milk, its higher nutritional profile, and its mild naturally sweeter taste, it is popular with people interested in digestive health and those looking for a natural product with nothing added or nothing strained away.
+Loved by many interested in their microbiome and used by the country’s top chefs.
+Sheep’s milk is naturally homogenised and has a mild naturally sweeter taste, it is popular with consumers looking for a natural product with nothing added or nothing strained away.

-Velvet Cloud can be enjoyed on its own, added to fruit or cereal for breakfast, as a replacement for crème fraiche or mayonnaise, as a natural creamy dressing, or used as an ingredient in sweet or savoury cooking.
+Velvet Cloud sheep’s milk yogurt can be enjoyed on its own, added to fruit or cereal for breakfast, as a replacement for crème fraiche or mayonnaise, as a natural creamy dressing, or used as an ingredient in sweet or savoury cooking.

 Rockfield by Velvet Cloud, one of only of a very small number of sheep’s cheeses made in Ireland, Rockfield is a full flavour nutty, robust tasting sheep’s cheese covered by a thick creamy/grey rind.
 Aged for a minimum of 90 days the ivory huedpate is supple and creamy, when young often with small eyes (holes), slightly crumbly and becomes more firm as the cheese ripens.
 It is creamy and buttery in the mouth with slightly sweet and nutty undertones.
 The cream coloured interior of this cheese becomes firmer and darker as the maturing period is extended and the flavour becomes nuttier.

 Signup for our newsletter

 Easy Peasy Caesar Salad Dressing With A Sheep’s Twist